Mining Forgery Traces from Reconstruction Error: A Weakly Supervised Framework for Multimodal Deepfake Temporal Localization: Introduction

-To address this weakness, we propose RT-DeepLoc, a novel weakly supervised temporal forgery localization framework that shifts the paradigm from modeling unbounded forgery patterns to learning the intrinsic spatiotemporal consistency inherent authentic data.
+To address this weakness, we propose RT-DeepLoc, a novel weakly supervised temporal forgery localization framework that shifts the forgery forensics paradigm from modeling unbounded forgery patterns to learning the intrinsic spatiotemporal consistency inherent in authentic videos.
 The core of our framework is a forgery discovery network based on a Masked Autoencoder (MAE).
 By training this network exclusively on authentic videos to learn their intrinsic spatiotemporal regularities, it can effectively generate significant reconstruction errors when encountering forged segments, thereby providing strong forgery indicators without requiring frame-level labels.
-To effectively leverage these reconstruction error indicators while overcoming the limitations of traditional WSL, we design a novel Asymmetric Intra-video Contrastive Loss (AICL) that strategically utilizes reconstruction errors to adaptively pinpoint ``forgery hotspots".
-Unlike conventional methods that attempt to group diverse forgery types into a single cluster, AICL employs an asymmetric triplet mining strategy.
-It focuses on ensuring the compactness of authentic feature representations while only pushing them away from the features of forgery hotspots.
-This targeted separation prevents the model from overfitting to specific forgery types, thereby preserving the generalization of the feature space for novel manipulations.
-Finally, a Multi-task Learning Reinforcement strategy is introduced to bridge the gap between discriminative original features and generative reconstructed cues.
-Through a dual-stream architecture with predictive consistency constraints, we regularize the learning process to ensure stable and confident localization, effectively exploiting the complementary strengths of both feature views.
+To effectively exploit these reconstruction-based cues, we further introduce a novel Asymmetric Intra-video Contrastive Loss (AICL).
+Unlike conventional weakly supervised methods that tend to force diverse forgery patterns into a single compact cluster, AICL leverages reconstruction errors to adaptively pinpoint ``forgery hotspots" through an asymmetric triplet mining strategy.
+Specifically, it encourages compact authentic feature representations while only separating them from the features of forgery hotspots.
+This targeted separation prevents the model from overfitting to specific forgery types and thus preserves the generalization of the feature space for unseen manipulations.
+Finally, a Multi-task Learning Reinforcement strategy is explicitly introduced to bridge the semantic gap between discriminative original features and generative reconstructed cues.
+Built upon a synergistic dual-stream architecture with predictive consistency constraints, this strategy aligns the two parallel streams to fully exploit their complementary strengths.
+This explicit cross-stream supervision serves to regularize the complex learning process, mitigating predictive uncertainty and ultimately ensuring robust, stable, and more reliable localization predictions.

 The main contributions of this work are summarized as follows:

 \begin{itemize} \item We propose RT-DeepLoc, a novel weakly supervised framework that utilizes reconstruction errors as strong forgery indicators to achieve precise multimodal temporal localization with only video-level labels. \item We propose a novel Forgery Discovery Network based on MAE, which captures intrinsic spatiotemporal consistency to amplify forgery traces into significant reconstruction errors, serving as robust unsupervised indicators. \item We introduce a novel Asymmetric Intra-video Contrastive Loss module that improves the compactness of authentic features and their separation from forgeries, enhancing local localization performance. \end{itemize}